 Have Seahawks moved on from Jadeveon Clowney?
-One report says they have, and are targeting Everson Griffen and Clay Matthews
+Report says they are targeting Everson Griffen, Clay Matthews

 Griffen or Matthews would each likely sign a one-year deal, likely including incentives for games played.

-As for Clowney, Silver’s report is the latest indication that he may have turned out to be a one-year wonder with the Seahawks after arriving in town to much fanfare the week the regular season began a year ago.
+As for Clowney, Silver’s report is the latest indication that he may have turned out to be a one-year wonder with the Seahawks after arriving amid much fanfare the week the regular season began a year ago.

-The Seahawks got Clowney from Houston for linebackers Jacob Martin and Barkevious Mingo and a third-round pick (which Houston then traded to the Raiders for cornerback Garreon Conley.
-The pick, number 91 overall, ended up being used by the Patriots to take tight end Devin Asiasi of UCLA).
+The Seahawks got Clowney from Houston for linebackers Jacob Martin and Barkevious Mingo and a third-round draft pick, which Houston then traded to the Raiders for cornerback Garreon Conley.
+The pick, No. 91 overall, ended up being used by the Patriots to take tight end Devin Asiasi of UCLA.

 One assumption all along had been that it the Seahawks didn’t re-sign Clowney they would at least get a compensatory pick for him signing elsewhere.
 But that deadline has long since passed.